polyfy/polylith/readme.md

 This can be handy if we want to group the functions and not put everyone into one place.
-Every time we think of splitting up the interface, keep in mind that it can be an indicator that it's time to split it up into smaller components!
+Every time we think of splitting up the interface, keep in mind that it can be an indicator that it's time to split up the component into smaller components!

 Here is an example of some code that uses such an interface:
 ```clojure